Black Friday Big Sail Event

 In recent years, the BVI has come into its own as an outstanding Caribbean destination for divers of all levels.
 In addition to beautiful beaches, first-rate resorts, and charming culture, the BVI also offers infinite diving possibilities—whether you enjoy diving reefs or wrecks.

 With the limitless dive sites scattered throughout the British Virgin Islands it would be nearly impossible to learn them all, so we’ve done the legwork for you.
-When you make your way to the BVI for the diving trip of a lifetime, here are seven must-see spots:
+When you make your way to the BVI for the diving trip of a lifetime, here are eight must-see spots:

 Chikuzen